scsm-ua/kirtan-guide-en/songs/anya-abhilasha-chadi-jniana-karma-parihari.md

     pūrvāpara koriyā vichāra sādhana-smaraṇa-līlā ihāte nā kara helā kāya mane koriyā sūsāra

-The essence of devotional practice is to carefully consider and follow the path revealed by the great devo- tees.
+The essence of devotional practice is to carefully consider and follow the path revealed by the great devotees.
 One should not neglect the practice of remembering the Pastimes of the Lord, for devotional service should be performed with the mind as well as the body.

 #### 3

     asat-saṅga sadā tyāga  chāḍa anya gīta-rāga karmī jñānī parihari dūre kevala bhakata-saṅga  prema-kathā-rasa-raṅga līlā-kathā vraja-rasa-pure

 Always give up bad association and avoid singing mundane songs.
-Keep at a distance from materialistic people as well as those absorbed with mundane knowl- edge.
+Keep at a distance from materialistic people as well as those absorbed with mundane knowledge.
 Associate only with the devotees and merge in the happiness of topics of the loving Pastimes of Krishna in Vṛndāvan.

 #### 4

     jogī nyāsī karmī jñānī anya-deva-pūjaka dhyānī iha-loka dūre parihari karma dharma duḥkha śoka jebā thāke anya joga chāḍi’ bhaja girivara-dhārī

-Please give up the association of the *yogīs* , *sanny- āsīs* , *karmīs* , *jñānīs* , meditators, and the worshippers of the demigods.
-Also abandon attachment for all varieties of fruitive activities, religious duties, distresses, lamen- tations and material objects.
+Please give up the association of the *yogīs* , *sannyāsīs* , *karmīs* , *jñānīs* , meditators, and the worshippers of the demigods.
+Also abandon attachment for all varieties of fruitive activities, religious duties, distresses, lamentations and material objects.
 Just worship Krishna, the lifter of Govardhan Hill.

 #### 5

     tīrtha-jātrā pariśrama  kevala-manera-bhrama sarva-siddhi govinda-charaṇa
     dṛdha-viśvāsa hṛde dhori mada-mātsarya parihari sadā kara ananya bhajana

-Travelling to the holy places is only so much hard labour to attain some mental illusion when really the lo- tus feet of Śrī Govinda are the perfection of one’s life.
+Travelling to the holy places is only so much hard labour to attain some mental illusion when really the lotus feet of Śrī Govinda are the perfection of one’s life.
 One should give up pride and envy and with firm determination in the heart, one should always perform unalloyed worship of the Lord.